Open MAILHOST File

-File extension MAILHOST is used by Microsoft MSN Explorer to store user preferences for the email server.
+MAILHOST file extension is used by Microsoft MSN Explorer to store user preferences for the email server.
 The file is in a Microsoft proprietary format and is required in order for MSN to work correctly.
+You cannot open MAILHOST file and modify the settings directly.
+The only way to change MAILHOST file is to modify settings from MSN application.
 The file will usually be named 'MSN#.mailhost', where '#' is the version of MSN.
 For example the file would be MSN9.mailhost on systems using MSN 9.
 If this file gets damaged or deleted, the MSN software will display an error message which can be rectified in the following way:

 1. From the Start menu, choose Run...